 Lauren Maher, MA, AMFT

 I am a therapist who is passionate about helping people reduce stress and anxiety in order to find a path towards happiness and healing.
-I believe that we all function our best in a safe, non-judgmental environment.
-Therapy can give you an open space to discuss things that you might prefer not to discuss elsewhere.
+I believe that we all function our best in a safe, non-judgmental environment, and therapy can give you an open space to discuss things that you might prefer not to discuss elsewhere.
 I aim to work collaboratively with my clients, helping them find tools to lead a more stable and fulfilled life.
 I have worked with a variety of clientele, and have experience with such issues as:

 Anxiety and depression